thefajarmalik/thefajarmalik.com/content/portfolio/index.md

 draft: false
 ---

 I have participated in numerous projects, several of which are listed below.
-Due to non-disclosure agreements and/or personal reasons, I cannot possibly tell all my projects.
+Due to non-disclosure agreements and/or personal reasons, some projects are not included in this page.

 ![Unsplash Image](https://images.unsplash.com/photo-1498050108023-c5249f4df085?q=80&w=1472&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)